Can Gout Actually Cause You A Heart Attack Or Stroke?

 A new study published in this month’s Rheumatology Journal has concluded that a gout sufferer has a 50% increased probability of getting a heart attack or stroke in his or her lifetime.
 The study was conducted by the University of Oxford and utilized data from the National Health Service of England and the Office of National Statistics, again in England.

-What is incredible about this study is that it spanned five decades, tracking 205, 000 gout patients between 1963 and 2011!
+What is incredible about this study is that it spanned five decades, tracking 205,000 gout patients between 1963 and 2011!
 So there is a lot of meat in this study!
-The study also concluded that higher uric acid levels which cause gout in the first place also increases the risk factor of you getting a heart attack or stroke.
+The study also concluded that higher uric acid levels which cause gout in the first place may also increases the risk factor for you getting a heart attack or stroke.
 This correlation is very strong and it must be taken very seriously by all gout sufferers in order to prevent unnecessary heart attacks and stroke.

 What you also need to know beloved is that you can get a heart attack even if you are not obese, drink or have diabetes, the risk is still there.
 Gout is also considered the third largest risk factor of heart attack after smoking and family history of heart attack according to Dr. Eswar Krishnan of the University of Pittsburgh.